fromjasonstuff/fromjason-eleventy/content/posts/Where have all the websites gone.md

 **Then, throw that list into your link-in-bio**.
 I just [swapped my IG link](https://www.instagram.com/jasondotgov/) to my home page to a post listing my favorite blogging platforms.
 Most, if not all, are from “indie” developers.
 And who knows, maybe someone clicks on it and the web gains a new writer.
 How cool would that be?

 So what do ya say?
+Let's make a bunch of open web *portals* for 2024!
 I guess I set this up for a two-parter, haven’t I?
 I’ll see you at the next post.